osb-group/osb-learn/programming/variables_and_types.rst

    Convenient!

 There are other data types and contents inside the OpenTK library that are useful, which will be introduced in later sections.
+To see more about using these OpenTK types in a storyboard, read the case studies throughout this guide.

 Other Remarks
 =============